ProjectTwentyFive/task-sourcing/README.md

 #### Follow the steps below to replicate the environment required for development.
 There are two ways to setup _Taskr_ where one involves in running the environment in a virtual machine while the other in your local machine.
 It is up to your discretion in the choice made.

 ### Using Homestead (Recommended)
-1. Installing pre-requisites

-1. Configure Homestead by following this [guide](https://laravel.com/docs/5.4/homestead).
+1. Install and Configure Homestead by following this [guide](https://laravel.com/docs/5.4/homestead).
+1.1.
+When configuring the `sites` in `homestead.yaml`, use the code block below and replace the folder path with the actual path
+    ```
+    sites:
+         - map: homestead.app
+          to: {folder_path}/public
+    ```
-2. Start Homestead by `vagrant up` and SSH into it using `vagrant ssh`.
+2. Start Homestead by `vagrant up` and SSH into Homestead using `vagrant ssh`.
-3. Navigate into the project folder within the SSH session and run `composer install` to get dependencies.
+3. Navigate into the project folder within the SSH session and run `composer install` to get PHP dependencies.
-4. Run `yarn` to get javascript dependencies (e.g. jquery, bootstrap, etc.).
+4. Run `yarn` to install Javascript dependencies (e.g. jQuery, Bootstrap, etc.).
-5. Execute `cp .env.example .env` and modify the .env file using your favourite editor e.g. `nano`, `vim`
+5. Run `cp .env.example .env` and modify the .env file using your favourite editor e.g. `nano`, `vim`, `sublime`
-6. From [Laravel Homestead](https://laravel.com/docs/5.4/homestead) guide, put in the username and password of the PostgreSQL into .env.
+6. From [Laravel Homestead](https://laravel.com/docs/5.4/homestead) guide, put in the username and password of the PostgreSQL into .env. defaults: `username: homestead, password: secret`
-7. Login to PostgreSQL database using shell commands or Datagrip and create database called `taskr`.
+7. Login to PostgreSQL database by running `psql -U homestead -h localhost` and create database using `CREATE DATABASE taskr` within `psql` shell.
-8. To generate an application key, run the command `php artisan key:generate`.
+8. Generate an application key for laravel by running the command `php artisan key:generate`.
-9. Run database migrations to setup the tables using `php artisan migrate:reset`.
+9. Run database migrations to setup the database tables automatically using `php artisan migrate`.
+9.1.
+You can also execute database setup code using the SQL file provided `psql -U homestead -h localhost example.sql`.
-10. If configured properly in step 1, your application should be accessible from your machine through the domain you configured.
+10. If configured properly in the guide found in step 1, your application should be accessible from your local machine through the domain you have configured.

 ### Using LAMP Stack
 1. Installing pre-requisites